-The losses tend to cluster near 1.7 ppmv over this period with variations from 1.0 to 2.3 ppmv.
+Tremendous ozone loss occurred inside the Arctic polar vortex during the 1999/2000 winter.
+A number of studies have quantified the chemically driven ozone loss for air inside the vortex on March 12, 2000 at the 450 K isentropic level (see Table 5).
+The loss rates tend to cluster near 1.7 ppmv over this period with variations from 1.0 to 2.3 ppmv.
 Studies using data from instruments with coarse vertical resolution tend to have lower loss rates (e.g., Bremer et al. [2001], Kopp et al. [2001], and Klein et al. [2001]).
 The time period of estimate is also a source of differences between analyses.
-The MSX ozone losses [Swartz et al., 2001] do not include the critical week in mid-March when losses were quite high, while the HALOE study period [Müller et al., 2001] begins in December.
+The MSX ozone losses (Swartz et al., 2001) do not include the critical week in mid-March when losses were quite high, while the HALOE (Mueller et al., 2001) begins in December.
 The 2.3 ppmv loss derived from MLS data is the product of the 40 ppbv/day loss rate (derived from the first 2 weeks of February) and the 52 day period between January 20 and March 12 with the inclusion of a vertical descent correction of a 5 ppbv/day correction for vertical descent.
 Additional sources of differences include descent rate differences and averaging technique.
 When accounted for, the losses show reasonably good consistency and provide great confidence in our ability to quantify ozone loss inside the polar vortex.
+These large losses are similar to the ozone losses calculated by the SLIMCAT 3D CTM (Sinnhuber et al, 2000).